Follow

 The data that is encoded in barcodes and used at point-of-sale will vary based on what use cases are being enabled.
 At minimum, retail point-of- sale (POS) must be able to process the GTIN from a barcode.
 Following is a sample list of applications and the additional data that is commonly used to support industry’s retail POS use cases.

-Results from testing, pilots and implementations have shown that scanning of 2D barcodes with additional data will not cause delays at point-of-sale.
+Results from testing, pilots and implementations have shown that scanning of Next Generation Barcodes with additional data will not cause delays at point-of-sale.

-The size of the 2D barcode will depend on multiple factors:
+The size of the barcode will depend on multiple factors:

-a) The type of 2D barcode (QR code with GS1 Digital Link URI or GS1 DataMatrix or Data Matrix with GS1 DL URI)
+a) The type of Next Generation Barcode (GS1 QR Code, GS1 DataMatrix or Data Matrix with GS1 Digital Link URI)

-b) the length of the domain name ( if using a GS1 DL syntax)
+b) the length of the domain name ( if using a GS1 Digital Link syntax)

 c) number of additional information you encode in it.
 For example, batch/lot, expiry date, serial number etc